Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to read the content of /etc/shadow
+Script to display the content of the /etc/hosts and /etc/pssswd simultaneously